 2. How much is a 1939 nickel worth now?

-Values vary significantly by mint mark and condition.
-Regular circulated 1939 Philadelphia nickels are worth around $2 in uncirculated condition.
-The 1939-D averages $6.73 in circulated condition and $72-$102 in uncirculated grades.
-Examples with Full Steps details start at $20 and increase substantially, with the record price of $26,400 paid for an MS68 Full Steps specimen.
+Values vary significantly by mint mark, variety, and condition.
+Regular circulated Philadelphia nickels are worth roughly $0.40–$2.
+The 1939-D averages around $6.73 in circulated condition and $72–$102 in uncirculated grades.
+Full Steps examples start at $20 and rise dramatically, with the auction record of $26,400 paid for an MS68 Full Steps 1939-D at Stack’s Bowers in 2019.
+Error varieties like the Doubled Monticello are worth around $72 in average condition and up to $1,858+ in Mint State.